-This policy has been created following discussions within our 'Discovery Alliance' family of schools.
-In conjunction with the creation of our SEND Information Report, the Governor with responsibility for SEND and parents were also invited to contribute.
+This policy has been created in conjunction with the creation of our SEND Information Report, the Governor with responsibility for SEND and parents were also invited to contribute.

 It reflects the statutory guidance given in the 'Special Educational Needs and Disability (SEND) Code of Practice: 0 to 25 years', which came into force on 1st September 2014.